baen2810/TwitterSentimentOnPi/README.md

 Usage
 --------

-Configure jobs using: config.py and filter_track.csv
+Configure jobs using config.py and filter_track.csv

-Start collect jobs on your Raspberry Pi, each in a separate shell:
+Start collect jobs on your Raspberry Pi each in a separate shell:

 ```Python
 python 01_collect_job_A.py